 THE SCIACCA FAMILY

-Phillipo Sciacca arrived in Wallis Lake with his brother-in-law Vincenzo Fazio from Italy in the late 1880s.
+Phillipo Sciacca arrived in Wallis Lake with his brother-in-law Vincenzo Fazio from Italy in 1889.
 Both were fisherman and soon after began farming in the area.
 In 1916, Phillipo’s son Maurice acquired the family’s first official oyster leases in the Wallis Lake area.
 Maurice would continue oyster farming until he was 82 years old.
-Passing in 2015, Maurice is today survived by his two sons and third generation East 33 oyster farmers Anthony and Phillip.
+Passing in 2015, Maurice is today survived by his two son’s and third generation East 33 oyster farms Anthony and Phillip.
 The Sciacca family remains one of the oldest intact generational family lines of oyster farmers in Australia.

 THE BROWNE FAMILY